seanox/aspect-js-tutorial/README.md

 # Description
 The tutorial guides you through the creation of a SPA (Single-Page-Application) with [Seanox aspect-js](https://github.com/seanox/aspect-js).
-Using an example of a frontend for time booking , the implementation from the prototype to the final application is explained step by step.
+Using an example of a frontend for time booking, the implementation from the prototype to the final application is explained step by step.

-The tutorial is based on understanding and illustrating the differences of the the serveral steps and therefore requires a program for comparison.
+The tutorial is based on understanding and visualizing the differences of the the serveral steps and therefore requires a program for comparison.